Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 Feb 2012 - August 2012**

 ```
-As a Genius with Apple, my role was one with a large workflow scope.
-It required highly
+As a Genius with Apple, the scope of my role was quite wide.
+I was required to have well
 refined personal communication skills, and an advanced technical knowledge of all Apple’s
 hardware and software systems.
 There was a high focus on quality customer service, which
-required me to engage the customer but also solve problems quickly and effectively.
+required me to engage the customer and solve problems quickly and effectively.

 I was required to have detailed knowledge on all Apple’s portable devices, desktops and software
 packages which was put into practise both dealing with customers and when performing repairs.